 Close the bag’s zipper gradually and without hanging at any part of the skateboard.
-Take the bag’s strap and carry your skateboard the safest and most comfortable way you can.
+Take the bag’s strap and carry your skateboard in the safest and most comfortable way you can.

 Riding a skateboard does not only require being good at tricks.
 It also calls you to pay attention to your skateboard’s safety.
-There are plenty of ways on how to carry a skateboard, but not all apply to your case.
+There are plenty of ways how to carry a skateboard, but not all apply to your case.